-SOLIDWORKS PDM Professional is fantastic for managing your CAD workflows, revisions and history, but we often find ourselves wanting to accomplish more than just CAD file management.
+SOLIDWORKS PDM Professional is fantastic for managing your CAD workflows, revisions, and history, but we often find ourselves wanting to accomplish more than just CAD file management.
 With SOLIDWORKS Manage, we can capture processes that go beyond the documents themselves, or do not have documents at all.
-We can also track and maintain additional steps to our processes that do not need to involve your typical engineering personnel.
-This helps us pull every department into one interface that is visible to all.
+We can track and maintain additional steps to our processes that do not need to involve your typical engineering personnel.
+This helps us tackle a number of challenges while pulling every department into one interface that is visible to all.

 One of the most common uses of a SOLIDWORKS Manage process is engineering changes.
 Because we can attach PDM documents to a process and even move these documents within their respective PDM workflow, we can insert steps within SOLIDWORKS Manage that need to be taken at any point during the engineering change within SOLIDWORKS PDM.
 Do you want to notify purchasing to no longer order a part, and require that they acknowledge this change, or even assign tasks pertaining to how this change needs to be implemented?

 Challenge Two | Are All Stakeholders Able to See Real-Time Status Updates?

 Within SOLIDWORKS Manage, we have a few options to view information pertaining to our processes.
 These options pull information from a SQL database and portray them in different ways.
 If the information exists, we can show it.